agrimrules/alexa-avs-raspberry-pi/README.md

 	**Note**: If you do not follow these conventions, you’ll need to manually update the following files and values:
 	- `config.js` - location, product id, DSN
-	- `config.json` - location, passphrase
+	- `config.json` - location, product id, passphrase

 ---